ReluctantHacker/notes/cs/dotNetNotes.md

       - Applications are organized around "Forms" (e.g., Form1) where GUI elements like buttons, textboxes, etc., are placed.
       - Code-behind files manage event handlers and business logic.
   - **Windows Presentation Foundation(WPF)**:
     - **purpose**: Creating visually sophisticated and modern desktop applications.
+You can think that **WPF is the updated version of WinForms**, the difference is that WinForms is for something application that more simple and doesn't need beautiful UI.
+However, they can both us drag-and-drop to create graphical user interface.
     - **properties**:
       - XAML-based: Uses XML-like markup (XAML) to define UI elements.
       - Data binding: Easily binds UI components to data sources.